How Stress Can Impact on Your Relationship

 Use this new information to make that change: Be kind to your partner, tell them what you’ve discovered, and give them some love.

-To find out more about how I can help you in your quest to rediscover the love in your relationship, you can contact me at email@example.com or call me on 07876242203.
-I would love to hear from you!
+To find out more about how I can help you if you need to rediscover the love in your relationship, you can contact me at firstname.lastname@example.org or call me on 07876242203.